rollbar/docs/onboarding/wordpress.md

 We recommend installing the Rollbar plugin through <a href="https://wpackagist.org/" target="_blank" rel="noopener">wpackagist</a> if you manage your project using Composer.
-This way ensures the plugin and all of its' dependencies are managed by Composer.
+This way ensures the plugin and all of its dependencies are managed by Composer.

 1. If your WordPress project is not managed with Composer yet, we suggest looking into upgrading your WordPress: <a href="https://roots.io/using-composer-with-wordpress/" target="_blank" rel="noopener">Using Composer with WordPress</a>.